AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Container Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-container.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Container Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-container.html) instead.

 The Form component defines both the start and end of a form using the **Form Start** and **Form End** elements.
-These are always paired to ensure that the form is correctly defined.
+The start and end are always paired to ensure that the form is correctly defined.

 ![dc_form-1](assets/dc_form-1.png)